kyungjae-lee/engineers-notebook/operating-systems/review-questions.md

 * **Work the textbook problem 5.28 on page 260 (9th edition).**

+  The code for the one-writer many readers is fine if we assume that the readers always have priority.
+The problem is that the readers can starve the writer(s) since they may never all leave the critical region, i.e., there is always at least one reader in the critical section, hence the `wrt` semaphore may never be signaled to writers and the writer process does not get access to `wrt` semaphore to be able to write into the critical region.

 * **Work the textbook problem 5.19 on page 256 (9th edition).**